Regional lockout: Software

-The newer versions of the copy software DVDFab (9.1.5.0 and higher) come in a US version (with no Blu-ray-ripping feature), which is downloaded if the homepage dvdfab.cn identifies a US IP address, and a non-US version (with working Blu-ray-ripping feature).
-Some webpages allow the download of the non-US version also from the US (they store the non-US version directly and do not use download links to the developer's homepage).
+The newer versions of the copy software DVDFab (9.1.5.0 and higher) come in a U.S. version (with no Blu-ray–ripping feature), which is downloaded if the homepage dvdfab.cn identifies a U.S. IP address, and a non-US version (with working Blu-ray–ripping feature).
+Some webpages allow the download of the non-U.S. version also from the U.S. (they store the non-U.S. version directly and do not use download links to the developer's homepage).

 The software CCleaner v5.45.6611 has an added check to prevent the use in embargoed countries.

 Some programs (e.g., games) are distributed in different versions for NTSC and PAL computers.
 In some cases, to avoid grey market imports or international software piracy, they are designed not to run on a computer with the wrong TV system.
 Other programs can run on computers with both TV systems.